Helio0408/Pong/README.md

-#Jogo Da Velha
+#Pong
-Jogo da velha implementado no assembly do ICMC
+Pong implementado no assembly do ICMC

 ## Membros:
 </td>